jared-hunter/plugin-realTimeQueueStats/README.md

 # Known Limitiations

-1. There is an upper limit for execution time of functions as the number of queues increases so does execution time.
+1. There is an upper limit for execution time of functions of 5 seconds.
+As the number of queues increases in a workspace so does execution time of this function.
 This limits the reliable operation of this function to a workspace with no more than 80 queues.
 2. Execution of this function triggers an itemUpdated sync event for each queue on the syncMap (which matches the # queues in the workspace).
 Ideally one event should trigger one update.
 This can be optimized in a later version.